aglushkov/serega/README.md

 ---

-#### SPECIFIC CASE #1: Serializing same object as association
+#### SPECIFIC CASE #1: Serializing the same object in association

-For example you decided to show your current user as "user" and "user_stats".
+For example, you show your current user as "user" and use the same user object to serialize "user_stats".
-Where stats rely on user fields and some other associations.
+`UserStatSerializer` relies on user fields and any other user associations.
-You should specify `preload: nil` to preload nested associations, if any, to "user".
+You should specify `preload: nil` to preload `UserStatSerializer` nested associations to the "user" object.

 ```ruby
 class AppSerializer < Serega